SumoLogic/sumologic-documentation/docs/dashboards-new/panels/map-charts.md

 * Latitude and longitude values need to be provided with the fields 'latitude' and 'longitude' respectively.
 * Latitude and longitude values need to be positive or negative based on being north/south or east/west, instead of using the terms N/S, E/W, such as, `30.42` and `-87.21`.
 * A `_count` aggregator is required.
-* Other aggregators like `sum` or `avg` do not provide accurate results.
+* Other aggregators like `sum` or `avg` don't provide accurate results.

 ## Limitations

 * Map charts have a display limit of 10,000 results.
-* Colors of map markers cannot be changed.
+* Colors of map markers can't be changed.

 ## Create a map chart